benjiebob/Sweepstakes/README.md

 Dear friends, family & footballers, welcome to the internationally renowned World Cup Sweepstake!
 This README explains how the sweepstake works, presents the draw and vaguely describes prizes to be won.

 The tournament starts on 20th November 2022.
-A nice schedule of games is available at [World Cup 2022 - BBC Football](https://www.bbc.com/sport/football/world-cup/schedule).
-A wall-chart with TV listings is available at [FourFourTwo - Wall Chart](http://cdn.mos.cms.futurecdn.net/emvLGLK2Ra9Ci2d8aVknq/wallchart.pdf).
+A schedule of games is available at [World Cup 2022 - BBC Football](https://www.bbc.com/sport/football/world-cup/schedule).
+A wall chart with TV listings is available at [FourFourTwo - Wall Chart](http://cdn.mos.cms.futurecdn.net/emvLGLK2Ra9Ci2d8aVknq/wallchart.pdf).

 For the geeks among you, the code is available.
 Data munging code is [here](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/extract_rankings.py) and a simple-to-run Jupyter Notebook which computes the draw is [here](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/run_worldcup_draw.ipynb).